SkoolNotes/Taproot/KBhHIST201CrisisOfLibDemo.md

 "The New Deal Programs" => some say that there is a hinderance to the economy

-Instead of having money go into the economy, US credit system caused "speculative bubbles": bubbles that are caused by traders speculating individuals' will to buy something. i.e. Florida real estate + stock markets
+Instead of having money go into the economy, US credit system caused "speculative bubbles": bubbles that are caused by traders speculating individuals' will to buy something. i.e. Florida real estate + stock markets.

+Margin trading began: a lot of investors are making a bubble through bollow